Vigil Mechanism / Whistle Blower Policy

 The Chief Internal Auditor functions independently and reports to the Audit Committee.

 The Company may amend or modify this policy in whole or in part, at any time without assigning any reason whatsoever.
-This modified policy will be binding on the parties on its publication.
+This modified policy will be binding on the parties from and with effect of the date of the approval of the Board of Directors.

 The Company’s remuneration policy is based on the success and performance of the individual employee and the Company.
 Through, its compensation policy, the Company endeavours to attract, retain, develop and motivate a high performance workforce.
 The Company follows a compensation mix or fixed pay, variable and fixed allowances, benefits and bonuses etc..
 Individual performance pay is determined by business performance and the performance of the